Getting Started with CheriBSD 24.05

 Kernel compilation modes

-The CheriBSD kernel can be compiled either as hybrid or pure-capability code:
+The CheriBSD kernel can be compiled as hybrid, pure-capability, or benchmark code:

 • The hybrid kernel enables capability use in userspace while making relatively little use of capabilities in the kernel's own implementation.